 The sampling locations on the No. 9 Bark Boiler North and South exhaust stacks are located at least 4.3 equivalent diameters downstream from the nearest flow disturbance and at least 5.7 equivalent diameters upstream from the stack exhaust.
 The exhaust stacks from the No. 9 Boiler each have circular cross-sections with internal diameters of 84.0 inches.
 Each stack has two sampling ports oriented 90 degrees to one another in a plane perpendicular to the exhaust flow direction.
-A schematic diagram of the sampling locations is presented in Appendix D. Twenty-four (24) sampling points (twelve points per port) were used for USEPA Methods 2, 4, 5, and 26A sampling, in accordance with USEPA Method 1 requirements.
-Twelve (12) sampling points (six points per port) were used for USEPA Method 30B in accordance to Section 8.1 of Method 30B.

-The No.9 Boiler North and South stacks are not expected to be stratified with regard CO, $O_2$ , or $CO_2$ emission concentrations; however, due to continuous inherent fluctuations in stack gas concentrations, the absence of stratification could not be proven.
+A schematic diagram of the sampling locations is presented in Appendix D. Twenty-four (24) sampling points (twelve points per port) were used for USEPA Methods 2, 4, and 5 sampling, in accordance with USEPA Method 1 requirements.
+The No.9 Boiler North and South stacks are not expected to be stratified with regard CO, $O_2$ , or CO2 emission concentrations; however, due to continuous inherent fluctuations in stack gas concentrations, the absence of stratification could not be proven.
 Therefore, the stacks were traversed using 12 points within one cross-section throughout testing while conducting Methods 3A and 10.